2023-24 RSO REGISTRATION WILL OPEN DEC. 4, 2023 – DEADLINE Feb. 2, 2024

 What are we responsible for as an RSO?

-- Ensure that your organization is operating in alignment with university policies, including:
+- Ensure that your organization is operating in alignment with the university Principles of Community and UC policies, including:

 - Berkeley Campus Regulations